Jump to navigation

 The Taltson Hydroelectric Project will expand the existing Taltson generating station and connect the NWT’s hydroelectric systems to provide clean energy to the mineral-rich Slave Geological Province.

-- The Taltson River system has a 200 MW generation potential.
+- The Taltson River system has 200 MW of electrical generation potential.

 - A 60 MW expansion of Taltson could remove 240,000 tonnes of GHG emissions annually.